mmistakes/minimal-mistakes/_posts/reads/2017-04-27-battle-hymn-of-the-tiger-mother-by-amy-chua.md

 husband's perspective and that they worked through the disagreements.

-Seeing what her parenting experience has been like gave me insight into how it shapes not only the children, but the parents.
-Especially when doing so in America, where parenting expectations are different than her experience as the child of Chinese immigrants.
+Seeing what her parenting experience has been like gave me insight into how it shapes not only the children but the parents.
+Especially when doing so in America, where parenting expectations are different from her experience as the child of Chinese immigrants.
 She felt the constant pressure to conform to Western standards by friends and parents, yet maintained her stance for a very long time.